moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * Explain the upsides and tradeoffs of using the DllPlugin as opposed to CommonChunksPlugin.
 * Virtual DOM vs. Shadow DOM, are they the same thing?
+* What is the diffrence between Controlled Component & Uncontrolled Component ?

 #### Computer Science Questions: